For Official use only

 ¨ Flood occurred due to Heavy downpour/cloud burst on 16th July, 2001 in

 ¨ Rudraprayag-Kedarnath road was badly affected by landslide and debris flow.

 ¨ 10 Villages affected viz.
 Dhani, Jamu, Saimkurali, Khat, Khariya, Rail, Ravigaon, Byung, Phata and Tarsali.
 Four villages namely Dhani, Saimkurali, Khariya, Tarsali damaged.

 ¨ 18 human lives lost, One person injured and 8 persons missing.
 Out of this 10 are females.

 ¨ 26 houses including 04 Government buildings damaged.

-¨ 13 km road stretch at 16 points damaged ( at 5 location it is badly damaged)
+¨ 13 km road stretch damaged at 16 points ( at 5 locations it is badly damaged)

 ¨ State Government gave quick response to the situation.
 An Emergency Control Room has been set up at Guptkashi having contact Nos.
 0136-407241, 0136-467221.

-¨ Arrangements to air drop foodstuff and supply other essential commodities, and provision of temporary shelters like tents, tarpaulins for villages is being made.
+¨ Arrangements to air drop foodstuff and supply other essential commodities, and provision of temporary shelters like tents, tarpaulins for villages was made.

 ¨ Major damages to the electricity and water supply systems in the affected area.